pyeventsourcing/eventsourcing/README.md

 Continuing the examples defined above, when the class `World` is called, a `Created` event object is constructed.
 This initial event is used to construct an instance of `World`.
-Please note, aggregate events are defined on the aggregate class, so that they are "namespaced" within the aggregate class.

 ```python
 # Create a new aggregate.